 Commercial Claims

 1. Promptly notify your agent and your insurance carrier.
-They can help you establish any critical next steps based on the type of commercial claim––auto, general liability, or inland marine.
+They can help you establish any critical next steps based on the type of commercial claim – auto, general liability, or property.

 2. In the case of theft or an auto accident, notify the police.
 They will help document the incident.